 Whether you're newly married, or if you've been married to decades, you will find hope in these pages.
 You may be experiencing frustration or an all-out battle for your marriage.
 We've been there, too, and we want to share the hope God has placed in our hearts.

-This is not an exhaustive list, but if you read one book per month you have enough material for a year.
+This is not an exhaustive list, but if you read one book a month you have enough material for a year.
 If you want more suggestions check out the book review menu .
 Finally, while Christian faith books are a good way to improve your walk with God, they are not a substitute for reading the Bible.
 Spend time every day getting into God's word for yourself.

 What was your favorite Christian faith book for 2018?
 Share it along with the lesson you learned in the comments.